Tuesday, October 25, 2005

 Now, don't get me wrong, I'm in favour of sports like K-1, extreme skiing and so on.
 The participants are trained athletes/ professionals and it's fantastic to watch.
 I'll freely admit to cackling over some of the replays of K.O's or wipeouts.

-What shivers my scales is the whole reality TV phenomena, a prime example being this quintessential bit of televised crap from our european cousins.
+What shivers my scales is the whole reality TV phenomena, a prime example being

 Yes, ladies and gentlemen, the term "eurotrash" was coined for a reason.